Supersonic-Sites/leachanel/content/en/services.md

           <strong>Duration: 15 minutes</strong><br>

           Hair removal of under arm area using warm cream wax.
 Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
-      - service: Basic Bikini Wax
-        desc: "<strong>Duration: 20 minutes</strong><br>Warm cream wax and/or hot honey
-          wax.
-Waxing of hair surrounding bikini line only.
-Soothing post-wax cream ensures calming of the skin and no leftover stickiness."
-      - service: Brazilian/Full Bikini Wax
-        desc: >-
-          <strong>Duration: 30 minutes</strong><br>

-          Full or high-cut waxing of intimate bikini area, using warm cream wax and/or hot honey wax.
-Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
-      - service: Half Legs Wax (Lower or Upper)
-        desc: '<strong>Duration: 45 minutes</strong><br>Waxing of lower or upper half
-          legs, using warm cream wax.
-Soothing post-wax cream ensures calming of the skin and no leftover stickiness. *Add on "Basic Bikini Wax" for only $10 more.'
-      - service: Full Leg Wax
-        desc: '<strong>Duration: 45 minutes</strong><br>Waxing of full leg, using warm
-          cream wax.
-Soothing post-wax cream ensures calming of the skin and no leftover stickiness. *Add on "Basic Bikini Wax" for only $10 more.'
       - service: Half Arms Wax (Upper or Lower)
         desc: >+
           <strong>Duration: 30 minutes</strong><br>Hair removal of upper or